Education in Pakistan: Religion and education

+Considering the State's long standing relationship with local and cross border terror groups, many foreign and domestic observers such as FATF and United Nations believe that the Madrasa education in Pakistan plays a crucial role in inciting Jihad among children which later becomes the foundation for terror outfits like Jaish-e-Mohammed and Lashkar-e-Taiba.

 According to a Minority Rights Group International report published in 2002, in terms of literacy of religious minorities in Pakistan, the average literacy rate among Christians in Punjab is 34 per cent, Hindu (upper caste) is 34 per cent, Hindu (scheduled castes) is 19 per cent, others (including Parsis, Sikhs, Buddhists and nomads) is 17 per cent compared to the national average of 46.56 per cent.
 Whereas the Ahmadis have literacy rate slightly higher than the national average.

 According to a 2024 report by the Institute for Monitoring Peace and Cultural Tolerance in School Education (IMPACT-se), school textbooks in Pakistan frequently depict Jews and Israel in a negative light, with Jews often portrayed using hostile stereotypes and accused of historical conspiracies.
 The report found that Judaism is largely excluded from religious education, the Holocaust is omitted, and Adolf Hitler is praised in at least one civics textbook for "restoring German pride" without reference to Nazi atrocities.
 The curriculum portrays Pakistan as a leader of the Muslim world in opposition to the West.
 Regional rivalries, particularly with India, are presented in absolute moral and religious terms, and jihad is often characterized as an armed and moral struggle.
 The overall educational content was found to marginalize minorities, reinforce traditional gender roles, and promote ideological narratives.